mathewpareles/LLM-Research/README.md

-In order to accurately simulate the Energy Spectrum of highly-symmetric materials, one has to do a very involved calculation, which I do in my thesis.
-We were able to show that you can create instabilities in rotationally symmetric materials more easily than in arbitrary materials.
+To accurately simulate the Energy Spectrum of highly-symmetric materials, one has to do a very involved calculation, which I do in my thesis.